beccamckinney85/technical-writer/README.md

-# Welcome to my portfolio site.
+# Welcome to my technical writing portfolio.

 <p>My name is Becca and I've been a technical writer for 7+ years.
 I hold a Bachelors of Science degree in Technical Communication with a concentration in Data Analysis and Presentation.